-The Wemo Insight Switch does what a smart plug does, but it also goes a little beyond all of that.
+The Wemo Insight Switch does what a smart plug does in terms of powering on and off, but it also goes a little beyond all of that.
 Sure, you can schedule when something turns off and on while also monitoring your energy use.
-However, via Alexa you can add it to your Routines and Groups, bringing anything controlled via a plug into your smart home.
+However, via Alexa you can add the Insight Switch to your Routines and Groups, bringing anything controlled via a plug into your smart home.

 TP-Link HS110 Smart Plug

 When it comes to Alexa control, TP-Link's range of smart plugs are about the best you can buy.
 They offer remote on/off controls without breaking the bank, and will hook into your Alexa groups and scenes without fuss.
 Unlike some other systems, thereâs no need for a dedicated hub, making them as fuss-free as possible.
 The HS110 offers feedback on your energy consumption, but if you want to save some cash, you can get the cheaper HS100 â which just offers scheduling and Alexa control.